Argument From Repetition icon

 Example of Argument from Repetition

-• Hurtlocker deserves an Oscar.
-Other films have potential, but they do not deserve an Oscar like Hurtlocker does.
-The other movies may deserve an honorable mention but Hurtlocker deserves the Oscar.
-The argument basically claims that the Hurt Locker is a great movie because it is a great movie.
+• The Hurt Locker deserves an Oscar.
+Other films have potential, but they do not deserve an Oscar like The Hurt Locker does.
+The other movies may deserve an honorable mention but The Hurt Locker deserves the Oscar.
+No evidence or reasoning is given for why The Hurt Locker deserves the Oscar — the claim is simply repeated in different ways, as if repetition alone makes it convincing.

 Note